 |Senior||The Prison Epistles|

-Don’t forget to check over at our Curriculum Directory under Bible and Christian Studies.
+Don’t forget to check our Curriculum Directory under Bible and Christian Studies.
 There you will find many more course offerings to help as you incorporate Bible into your homeschool.
-As you have probably realized, there are several online colleges offering high quality courses as video or audio lectures and e-texts for free.
+As you have probably realized, there are several online colleges offering high-quality courses as video or audio lectures and e-texts for free.
 You can find links to many other courses not listed above on their online course description page.
 You will also find that many of these offer free complete college degrees in Bible.
 This would definitely work for an inexpensive version of dual enrollment!

 Emmaus Online Courses – free to watch